iprathammishra/DSAwC-/README.md

 - Folder `linkedlist` contains all the implementation and operations that can be performed on and with a Linked List.
 - Folder `stack` contains all the implementation and operations that can be performed on and with a Stack.
 - Folder `queue` contains all the implementation and operations that can be performed on and with a Queue.
-- Folder `tree` contains all the implementation and operations that can be performed on and witn a Tree.
-- Folder `graph` contains all the implementation and operations that can be performed on and with a Graph.

 ### Useful links: